Stockton-on-Tees: 1930s

 Stockton was still dominated by the engineering industry in the 1930s, and there was also a chemicals industry in the town.

 Buses replaced the trams in 1931.
 Public housing also became necessary, and in the 1930s, slums were cleared, and the first council houses were built.

 On 10 September 1933, the Battle of Stockton took place, in which between 200 and 300 supporters of the British Union of Fascists were taken to Stockton to hold a rally, but they were driven out of town by up to 2,000 anti-fascist demonstrators.

 Services and riots

-In the late 20th century, manufacturing severely declined, with the service industries developed into the town's primary employers.
+In the late 20th century, manufacturing severely declined, and service industries became the town's primary employers.

-The Ragworth district near the town centre was the scene of rioting in July 1992, when local youths threw stones at buildings, set cars alight, and threw missiles at police and fire crews.
+The Ragworth district near the town centre was the scene of rioting, in July 1992, when local youths threw stones at buildings, set cars alight, and threw missiles at police and fire crews.
 The area later saw a £12 million regeneration which involved mass demolition and refurbishment of existing properties, and construction of new housing and community facilities.